 Kim is beneficial when using scripts such as Aramaic, Avestan, Balinese, Batak, Bopomofo, Buginese, Buhid, Carian, Cherokee, Coptic, Cyrillic, Deseret, Egyptian Hieroglyphs, Ethiopic, Georgian, Glagolitic, Gothic, Hangul Jamo, Hanunoo, Hiragana, Kanbun, Kaithi, Kannada, Katakana, Kharoshthi, Khmer, Lao, Lepcha, Limbu, Lycian, Lydian, Malayalam, Mandaic, Meroitic, Miao, Mongolian, Myanmar, New Tai Lue, Ol Chiki, Old South Arabian, Old Turkic, Oriya, Osmanya, Pahlavi, Parthian, Phags-Pa, Phoenician, Samaritan, Sharada, Sinhala, Sora Sompeng, Tagalog, Tagbanwa, Takri, Tai Le, Tai Tham, Tamil, Telugu, Thai, Tibetan, Tifinagh, and Unified Canadian Aboriginal Syllabics.

 As with UTF-8, it is possible to detect character boundaries within a byte sequence.
-A byte is the first byte if the preceding byte has a top bit of zero.
+A byte is a first byte if the preceding byte has a top bit of zero.

 UTF-8 is one of the world's great inventions.
-While Kim is more efficient, it is not clear that it is worth the expense of transition.
+While Kim is simpler and more efficient, it is not clear that it is worth the expense of transition.